 The first step in reducing cancer health disparities is research that can detect and analyze the problem.
 UC Davis Comprehensive Cancer Center has developed programs to address identified disparities, whether based on gender, ethnicity, age or socio-economic status.

 Among our projects and programs:

-Be Smart with Body Art spreads word about hepatitis C risk with tattoos and body piercing
+Be Smart with Body Art educational campaign increases awareness and knowledge about hepatitis C and the risks of tattooing and body piercing

 Be Smart With Body Art is a multi-media campaign targeting teens and young adults with messages about the risk of exposure to hepatitis C from tattoos and body piercing.
-The campaign, which includes “5 questions to ask before getting a tattoo or piercing,” was developed by researchers Marlene von Friederichs-Fitzwater at UC Davis and Heather Diaz at Sacramento State University who demonstrated that body art is hugely popular among college students, but that they know little about hepatitis C, which can cause liver cancer.
+The campaign, which includes “5 questions to ask before getting a tattoo or body piercing,” was developed by researchers Marlene von Friederichs-Fitzwater at UC Davis and Heather Diaz at Sacramento State University.
+Body art is increasingly popular among young people, but they know little about hepatitis C, which can lead to liver cancer.